Origins of the Cold War: Russian Revolution

 In World War I, Britain, France and Russia, who had formed a Triple Entente, comprised the major Allied Powers from the start.
 The US joined them as a self-styled Associated Power in March 1917.
 The Bolsheviks seized power in Russia in November 1917 but the Imperial German Army advanced rapidly across the borderlands.
 The Allies responded with an economic blockade against all of Russia.
 In early March 1918, the Russian Soviet Federative Socialist Republic followed through on the wave of popular disgust against the war and accepted harsh German peace terms with the Treaty of Brest-Litovsk.
 In the eyes of the Allies, Russia now was helping Germany win the war by freeing up a million German soldiers for the Western Front and by "relinquishing much of Russia's food supply, industrial base, fuel supplies, and communications with Western Europe".
 According to historian Spencer Tucker, the Allies felt that "The treaty was the ultimate betrayal of the Allied cause and sowed the seeds for the Cold War.
 With Brest-Litovsk the spectre of German domination in Eastern Europe threatened to become reality, and the Allies now began to think seriously about military intervention", and proceeded to step up their economic warfare against the Bolsheviks.
-Some Bolsheviks saw Russia as only the first step, planning to incite revolutions against capitalism in every western country, but the need for peace with Germany led Soviet leader Vladimir Lenin away from this position.
+Some Bolsheviks saw Russia as only the first step, planning to incite revolutions against capitalism in every western country, but the need for peace with Germany led the first Soviet leader Vladimir Lenin away from this position.

-In 1918 Britain sent in money and some troops to support the anti-Bolshevik "White" counter-revolutionaries.
+In 1918, Britain sent in money and some troops to support the anti-Bolshevik "White" counter-revolutionaries.
 This policy was spearheaded by Minister of War Winston Churchill.
 France, Japan and the United States also sent forces to help decide the Russian Civil War in the Whites’ favor.
 Lenin made peace overtures to Wilson, and the American leader responded by sending diplomat William Bullitt to Moscow.
 The Allies ultimately rejected the ceasefire terms which Bullitt negotiated, believing that a White victory was imminent.

 However, the Bolsheviks, operating a unified command from a central location, defeated all the opposition one by one and took full control of Russia, as well as breakaway provinces such as Ukraine, Georgia, Armenia, and Azerbaijan.
 Bainbridge Colby, the American Secretary of State, in 1920 announced an American policy of refusing to deal with the new regime.

 Soviet Russia found itself isolated in international diplomacy.
 Lenin stated that the Soviet Union was surrounded by a "hostile capitalist encirclement" and he viewed diplomacy as a weapon to keep Soviet enemies divided.
 Lenin set up the Comintern, which called for revolutionary upheavals in capitalist countries.
 Nevertheless, Communist revolutions failed in Germany, Bavaria, and Hungary and by the mid-1920s Moscow was no longer fomenting revolution.